identity discovery · retirement myth · busier in retirement

 Just space.
 Yes, this is a bit pseudo-corporate.
 Sue me.

-And this week — the week between Christmas and New Year's (when our, I mean my ex-company, would shut down) - I'm actually taking the time.
+And this week — the week between Christmas and New Year's (when our, I mean my ex-company, would shut down) — I made one intentional move:

-Ask me in January if I pulled it off.
+Ask me in January if I pulled off the rest.

 Your Move?

-Maybe your move is figuring out what you'd do with free time if you stopped filling it with "responsibilities."
+Maybe your move is figuring out what you'd actually enjoy if you stopped filling free time with "responsibilities."

 Or maybe it's just admitting: I don't know what this chapter looks like yet.
 And that's okay.